From School to Home: How to Promote Generalization of Executive Functioning Skills

 Additional Tips for Success in Generalization

 • Get everyone’s buy-in to prioritize generalization.
 We have a tendency when working with neurodivergent individuals to emphasize sameness and consistency.
-While that’s important, sometimes failure to generalize happens because the adults and care providers get in the way of promoting it.
-Early on in process, seek buy in and collaboration from others to prioritize and plan for generalization of the EF skill.
+While that’s important, sometimes failure to generalize happens because the adults, peers, or care providers get in the way of promoting it.
+Early on in the process, seek buy-in and collaboration from others to prioritize and plan for generalization of the EF skill.

 • Watch for patterns in generalization.
-Neurodivergent learners who struggle with generalization often get stuck in similar ways–but those ways might be different from your other students or children.
+Neurodivergent learners who struggle with generalization often get stuck in similar ways—but those ways might be different from your other learners.
 It’s important to watch for patterns when generalization fails and to create an individualized plan to support each learner where they struggle.

 • Record data.
 One of the only ways you’ll know if generalization is happening is if you observe it.
 And then we recommend recording data to track progress over time.
-Before you begin targeting an executive functioning skill, we recommend having a data collection system in place that will measure generalization of the skill.
+Before you begin targeting an executive functioning skill, have a data-collection system in place that will measure generalization.

 • Have a plan for each of the steps above before you start teaching.
-Having read this far, you can likely see that promoting generalization requires intentional planning.
-For each of the steps above, it’s critical to have a specific plan in place for how you’ll promote generalization.
+Promoting generalization requires intentional planning.
 By taking a few moments to consider generalization, the teaching you do will be more valuable and effective for your learner in the long run.
-Word Image 15360 2 From School To Home: How To Promote Generalization Of Executive Functioning Skills

 Common Mistakes and How to Avoid Them

-• Mistake #1 – Giving Up Too Early – It’s likely that as you continue to work on generalizing executive functioning skills with your learner in new settings, at some point you will encounter a challenge and progress slows.
-It’s in these situations that you may have to make modifications, call a team meeting to brainstorm, or go back to teach remedial skills before you see progress again.
-Failures should be treated as learning opportunities – not a reason to give up and move onto something else.
+• Mistake #1 — Giving Up Too Early — It’s likely that as you continue to work on generalizing executive functioning skills with your learner in new settings, at some point you will encounter a challenge and progress slows.
+Treat failures as learning opportunities—not a reason to give up and move on to something else.

-• Mistake #3 – Not Asking for Help – Not every professional encounters generalization in their educational training, and certainly, we know it’s not included in many parenting manuals.
-If you’re new to promoting generalization with your learners, it’s best to seek out support from a colleague or continuing education resource.
+• Mistake #3 — Not Asking for Help — Not every professional encounters generalization in their educational training, and it’s certainly not in most parenting manuals.
+If you’re new to promoting generalization, seek out support from a colleague, coach, or continuing-education resource.

 Additional Resources and Tools

-Life Skills Advocate uses generalization strategies with our coaching clients to help executive functioning skills transfer to a variety of real-life situations.
-Because of that, we’ve assembled some additional tools and resources you may find helpful in programming for generalization with your own clients, students, or children.
-Check out the following resources:
+Life Skills Advocate uses generalization strategies with coaching clients of all ages to help executive functioning skills transfer to a variety of real-life situations.
+Because of that, we’ve assembled some additional tools and resources you may find helpful in programming for generalization with your own clients, students, employees, or family members:

 In Summary

-Generalization of skills is a familiar struggle for parents and teachers of neurodivergent learners; there are many challenges with translating classroom success to real-life situations.
-Understanding the concept of “failure to generalize” and, more importantly, having a practical roadmap for overcoming is key to helping your learner succeed.
-From understanding the nuances of response and stimulus generalization to offering a step-by-step guide, it’s important to emphasize intentional planning, varied instruction, and setting goals that prioritize generalization.
-It’s how we can bridge the gap between classroom achievements and the everyday experiences of our neurodivergent learners.
+Generalization of skills is a familiar struggle for parents, teachers, coaches, and neurodivergent learners themselves.
+Understanding the concept of “failure to generalize” and—more importantly—having a practical roadmap for overcoming it is key to success.
+By emphasizing intentional planning, varied instruction, and goals that prioritize generalization, we can bridge the gap between formal instruction and everyday life.

 TL;DR – (Too Long, Didn’t Read)

-This article discusses the critical issue of neurodivergent learners struggling to generalize executive functioning skills beyond specific contexts.
+• Neurodivergent learners often struggle to generalize executive functioning skills beyond specific contexts.

 Further Reading